 These upheavals are taking place against the background of a serious slowdown in the world economy taking place and the prospect of another global crisis erupting, which we have analysed in previous documents.
 The US economy is slowing and economists are raising the prospect that it could slip into recession in 2020.
 China’s growth has slowed to the lowest rate in thirty years.
 Germany, once the powerhouse of Europe, is set to slide into recession.
 Trump’s trade war has compounded the underlying weaknesses that exist in the world economy.

 The ruling class has not learnt from the crisis of 2007-08.
 Global debt at the time of the 2007 crash stood at $173 trillion.
 In 2019 it has rocketed to $246.5 trillion.
 As the IMF warned, there is a global time bomb waiting to explode.
-Low interest rates are encouraging companies to take on more and more debt, which risks reaching a staggering $19 trillion!
-A new downturn even half as deep as 2007-08 would render the global debt unserviceable, the IMF warns.
+Low interest rates are encouraging companies to take on more and more debt.
+In October the IMF warned that a new downturn just half as deep as in 2007-08 could render a staggering $19 trillion of company debt, around 40% of the total business debt, unserviceable and at risk of default.

 The Trump Presidency is in turmoil and has weakened the position of US imperialism internationally.
 Where Trump intervenes, greater chaos and turmoil is sure to follow.
 The reckless decision to pull out of Syria has enormously complicated the position in the Middle East.
 His blunder in this regard has enabled Putin to step in and strengthen further the position of Russia in the region and left US imperialism even weaker in terms of its influence.
 For the Kurdish people, Trump’s decision created grave dangers and showed the major mistake of the PYD (Democratic Union Party) leaders of entering into an alliance with US imperialism.
 It is an example of how a rejection of an independent working class and internationalist strategy and investing hopes in alliances with capitalist powers will open the door to defeats.